-Fortunately, the Scrum framework includes elements that encourage commitment.
+Fortunately, the Scrum framework includes things that encourage commitment.

 Courage is an interesting value, and enormously important.
 Courage is essential to transparency and safety.

 If the team does not have courage to admit mistakes, they can never learn from their experiments.
-If the team does not have courage to speak up, the team will be ruled by the HIPPOs (Highest Paid People).
-And that means poor decisions can be made with negative results.
+If the team does not have courage to speak up, the team will be ruled by the HIPPOs (Highest Paid People’s Opinions).
+And that means poor decisions can be made with bad results.

-It takes courage for a team to admit they are operating in conditions of uncertainty and that planning and estimating are imperfect activities.
+It takes courage for a team to admit they are working in conditions of uncertainty.
+And that planning and estimating are imperfect things.
 It takes courage for a team to admit they are going down a wrong path and to change direction.

-Courage is required for teams to say “no”, to insist that they have to go slower (which in the long run will actually result in going faster) and to focus less on quantity and more on quality.
+Courage is required for teams to say “no”.
+To insist that they have to go slower (which in the long run will actually result in going faster).
+To focus less on quantity and more on quality.

 Focus in important when dealing with complexity and uncertainty.
 And product development always has to deal with complexity and uncertainty, because we are always building something new for the first time.

 Focus is also essential to forming a clear product vision.
 And this product vision helps drive the team to clear sprint goals and valuable product increments.
-Product Owners must employ laser-strength focus to ruthlessly prioritise to maximise the value of the product increments.
+Product Owners must employ laser-strength focus to ruthlessly prioritise.
+And to maximise the value of the product increments.

-And most importantly, focus is what enables a Scrum Team to ignore distractions and move in a coordinated fashion to completing the Sprint Goal and delivering a Product Increment.
+And most importantly, focus is what enables a Scrum Team to ignore distractions and move in a coordinated fashion.
+And so to complete the Sprint Goal and deliver a Product Increment.
 A lack of focus is going to be a huge impediment to a team achieving this each sprint.

 Openness is extremely important to success in Scrum because it is closely related to one of the three core Scrum pillars: transparency.
 Everything should be open and transparent in Scrum.